Agoric/documentation/main/zoe/api/zoe.md

 `exit`'s value should be an `exitRule`, an object with three possible keys for key:value pairs:
-- `waived`: The user can't cancel and relies entirely on the smart contract to promptly finish their offer.
-Takes a `null` value.
+- `waived:null`: The user can't cancel and relies entirely on the smart contract to promptly finish their offer.
-- `onDemand`: The user can cancel on demand.
-Takes a `null` value.
+- `onDemand:null`: The user can cancel on demand.
-- `afterDeadline`: The offer is automatically cancelled after a deadline, as determined by its `timer` and `deadline` properties and
+- `afterDeadline`: The offer is automatically cancelled after a deadline, as determined by its `timer` and `deadline` properties.
+The timer is a timer, and the `deadline` is with respect to the timer.
+Some example timers use Unix epoch time, while others count block height.
-  `deadline`'s value, which is denoted in number of seconds.

 ```js
 const myProposal = harden({